Board of directors

 Howard L. Carver, board chairman

-Howard Carver joined Pinnacol Assurance's board of directors in 2013 and serves on the board's audit, ERM, and compensation committees.
+Howard Carver joined Pinnacol Assurance's board of directors in 2013 and serves on the board's executive, governance and ethics, and risk and audit committees.

-Carver spent 35 years with Ernst & Young, including serving as regional director of insurance operations; associate national director of insurance operations; co-chairman of Ernst & Young's International Insurance Committee; and a member of the Ernst & Young National Insurance Steering Committee.
+Carver spent 35 years with Ernst & Young, including serving as regional director of insurance operations; associate national director of insurance operations; co-chairman of Ernst & Young's International Insurance Committee; a member of the Ernst & Young National Insurance Steering Committee and Managing Partner of the Hartford, Connecticut office.
 His auditing and organizational consulting clients included Liberty Mutual, The Hartford, John Hancock, numerous Blue Cross and Blue Shield plans and many smaller mutual and privately held insurers.

-A Summit County resident, Carver is president of the board of the Continental Divide Land Trust and an active member of the Summit Foundation.
+A Summit County resident, Carver is past president of the board of the Continental Divide Land Trust, board member and chair of the current capital campaign for Keystone Science School and an active member of the Summit Foundation.
 He also sits on the boards of two New York Stock Exchange companies — Assurant, Inc. and StoneMor Partners L.P.
-Carver is active in many Colorado community and charitable organizations, including the Mile High United Way and the Brain Injury Association of Colorado.
+Carver is active in many Colorado community and charitable organizations, including the Mile High United Way and the Lake Dillon Theatre Foundation.
 He holds a bachelor's degree in accounting from Bradley University in Peoria, Illinois and a master's degree in business administration from the University of Wisconsin — Madison.

 Jeffrey L. Cummings, board vice-chairman

 Jeffrey Cummings has been a member of Pinnacol's board of directors since 2012.
-He serves on the board's audit, ERM and strategic planning committees.
+He serves on the board's risk and audit, and executive committees.
 His background includes more than 30 years as a business executive, industry leader and certified public accountant.
 For six years, he was a chief financial officer of a multi-state workers' compensation insurance company, giving him valuable insight into workers' compensation issues.
 Cummings also has experience in legislative activities important to the crane and heavy haul industries.

 Cummings is owner and president of Duffy Crane & Hauling, Inc., a company founded in Denver in 1886, which is an accomplished leader in heavy haul transportation and crane work, specializing in the movement of energy products and services.
 Cummings is the president (and a board member) of the Rocky Mountain Crane Owner's Association, a board member of the Colorado Motor Carriers Association, and of the Foothills Community Church.
 He is also a past trustee of the Western Region Ironworker's Trust Funds.
 He earned his bachelor's degrees in business administration and economics from Drury University in Springfield, Mo.